tuxxon/SeekBarPreview/README.md

 This project is copied from [CorradiSebastian's one](https://github.com/CorradiSebastian/SeekBarPreview), which doen't work.

-Thank you for the initial idea.
+Thank him for the initial idea.

 Anyway, It will work fine.